-Mr. Deason testified that Indiana American proposes to move the customers of the Silver Creek system to the existing Indiana American Area 1 rates, including routine monthly billing rates, including volumetric rates, fixed meter charges, and Public Fire charges.
-Id. at 7.
+Mr. Deason testified that Indiana American proposes to move the customers of the Silver Creek System to the existing Indiana American Area One rates, including routine monthly billing rates, volumetric rates, fixed meter charges, and Public Fire charges.
 At the time of his adopted direct testimony, Mr. Deason stated an average residential customer of the Silver Creek System could expect to pay \$51.34 per month for water service, including fire protection charges based on the Step 1 rates implemented on February 21, 2024 under Cause No. 45870.
 Mr. Deason's testimony indicated this does not include the effect of the Step 2 rates to be implemented in May 2024 under Cause No. 45870.
-Id. at 7-8.
 Mr. Deason stated Indiana American is not requesting any changes to the current water rates and charges of its customers as a result of the acquisition, and overall existing customers should see a decrease in their rates from the acquisition.
-Id. at 7, 9.

 Mr. Deason described the "safe harbor" set forth in Ind.
 Code § 8-1-30.3-5(d)(7) for determining if rates will unreasonably increase solely from an acquisition.
-Id. at 9.
-For purposes of subsection (d), rates will not unreasonably increase in future general rate cases as a result of an acquisition, if the net original cost proposed to be recorded under subsection (f) of Section 5 is not greater than two percent (2%) of the acquiring utility's net original cost rate base as determined in its most recent general rate case, plus any adjustments that have occurred.
+For purposes of subsection (d), rates will not unreasonably increase in future general rate cases as a result of an acquisition, if the net original cost proposed to be recorded under subsection (f) of Section 5 is not greater than 2% of the acquiring utility's net original cost rate base as determined in its most recent general rate case, plus any adjustments that have occurred.
 Ind.
 Code § 8-1-30.3-5(d)(7).
-Conversely, if the net original cost is above two percent (2%), the Commission shall make a determination on whether the sole result of the acquisition will unreasonably increase rates in future general rate cases and may consider (1) the anticipated dollar value increase and (2) the increase as a percentage of the average bill as evidence.
-Id.
-He testified the Silver Creek acquisition is slightly above the 2% safe harbor at 2.46%.
-However, Mr. Deason explained, rates in future general rates cases will not unreasonably increase solely from the acquisition and overall rates and charges of existing Indiana American customers should in fact be lower than they otherwise would be due to the acquisition, all else being equal.
-Jt.
-Pet.
-Ex.
-4 at 9.
-He explained Indiana American knows rates and charges will not increase unreasonably solely as a result of the acquisition due to the calculated revenue requirement effect of the acquisition in Attachment JD-2's "Rev Impact Calc - Silver Creek" worksheet which shows a .153% decrease in their revenue requirement as a result of adding in Silver Creek's 7,938 unique customers.3 Id. at 10.
+Conversely, if the net original cost is above 2%, the Commission shall make a determination on whether the sole result of the acquisition will unreasonably increase rates in future general rate cases and may consider (1) the anticipated dollar value increase and (2) the increase as a percentage of the average bill as evidence.
+He testified the Silver Creek acquisition is slightly above the 2% safe harbor at 2.46%.4 However, Mr. Deason explained, rates in future general rates cases will not unreasonably increase solely from the acquisition and overall rates and charges of existing Indiana American customers should in fact be lower than they otherwise would be due to the acquisition, all else being equal.
+He explained Indiana American knows rates and charges will not increase unreasonably solely as a result of the acquisition due to the calculated revenue requirement effect of the acquisition which shows a .153% decrease in their revenue requirement as a result of adding in Silver Creek's 7,938 unique customers.5

 D. Rules and Regulations.
-Indiana American is proposing to apply the same rules and regulations of its existing water customers to customers of the Silver Creek System.
-Jt.
-Pet.
-Ex.
-2 at 7 and Attachment JS-3 (Joint Petition) at 3.
+Mr. Schneider testified that Indiana American is proposing to apply the same rules and regulations of its existing water customers to customers of the Silver Creek System.

 E. Depreciation.
 Mr. Deason stated Indiana American proposes subjecting the Silver Creek assets to Indiana American's depreciation accrual rates approved by the Commission in Cause No. 45870 to be implemented upon close of the transaction.
-Jt.
-Pet.
-Ex.
-4 at 7.
 He stated these were approved in Cause No. 45870 and implemented in February 2024.

 F. Liens of Mortgage Indenture.
-Mr. Deason stated Indiana American is subject to an Indenture of Mortgage dated May 1, 1968, as supplemented and amended (the "General
+Mr. Deason stated Indiana American is subject to an Indenture of Mortgage dated May 1, 1968, as supplemented and amended (the "General Mortgage") which secures most of its utility property for the benefit of the holders of

-3 The calculation showing the 2.46% is on Line 14 of "Rev Impact Calc - Silver Creek" of Attachment JD-2.
+4 See Line 14 of "Rev Impact Calc - Silver Creek" of Attachment JD-2.